TechnoVisionDev/Gemma-Core/README.md

 * [Website](http://gemmacoin.io/)
 * [X](https://x.com/gemma_coin)

-## Future Plan

-- Securing the network with more mining pools
-- Getting Flopcoin listed on popular exchanges
-- Implementing a content creator tipping platform using Flopcoin as payment.
-- Anything the community is interested in!

 ## Frequently Asked Questions ❓

-Do you have a question regarding Flopcoin?
+Do you have a question regarding Gemma?
 An answer is perhaps already in the [FAQ](doc/FAQ.md) or the [Q&A section](https://github.com/TechnoVisionDev/Gemma-Core/discussions/categories/q-a) of the discussion board!

 ## License ⚖️
-Flopcoin Core is released under the terms of the MIT license.
+Gemma Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see [opensource.org](https://opensource.org/licenses/MIT)